carpentries-incubator/gap-lesson/04-testing.md

 true
 ~~~

+In this case, `Test` reported no discrepancies and returned `true`, so we
+conclude that the test has passed.

 We will not cover a topic of writing a good and comprehensive test suite here,
+and also will not cover various options of the `Test` function, permitting, for
+example, to ignore differences in the output formatting, or to display progress
+of the test, as these are described in its documentation.

-but at least we will add groups of some other kinds to demonstrate them, as
+Instead, we will now add more groups to `avgord.tst`, to demonstrate that the
+code also works with other kinds of groups, and to show various ways of
-well as several variations of combining commands in the test file:
+combining commands in the test file:

 ~~~ {.gap}
 # tests for average order of a group element